ubuntu-mate/ubuntu-mate.org/pages/ports-raspberry-pi.md

 ## Known Issues

-  * WiFi is not available on first boot during the initial setup wizard
-    * WiFi is working on subsequent boos.
   * The boot following initial setup is a little slow as the file system is automatically expanded and initial system configuration is completed.
     * After this, boot performance is prompt.
   * No USB booting *(yet)*